All Products

 Data Loss Prevention > Enable Now

-Set Sensitive Data Leak Detection to Yes.
+Select Yes for the Sensitive Data Leak Detection option.

 Pay-as-you-go

-Configure assets for data leak detection
+Configure data leak detection for cloud assets

 1. Log on to the Cloud Firewall console.
 In the left-side navigation pane, choose Detection & Response > Data Loss Prevention.